ioBroker/ioBroker.admin/README.md

 * (foxriver76) remove confusion with different names for state (datapoint and state)
 * (jogibear9988) fixed link on 404-page being opened inside child view
 * (foxriver76) fixed issue if non-text default values are provided to a text jsonConfig component
+* (foxriver76) implemented del key shortcut to delete a selected object

 ### 6.9.1 (2023-08-22)
 * (foxriver76) allow resizing of all columns in objects tab